Colleges by Location

 Admissions

-If you learn as much as possible about the school's criteria for admission, your chances of getting accepted will greatly increase.
-Here are the most essential information you have to know about admission policy and requirements at University of Massachusetts Boston.
+In order to improve your chances of getting admitted, you need to know as much as possible about the institution's criteria for admission.
+Here are the most essential information you should know about admission at University of Massachusetts Boston.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 17,353 in 2024.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 17,353 in 2024.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores